The Mike Finnigan School of Music

 Scholarships are available for students in need.
 If registering for a class is beyond your financial means, please call (785)827-1998 for a scholarship application or print out the application here.

-This class is for anyone who is new to the guitar.
-We’ll explore everything from how to hold the guitar all the way up to playing your first songs.
-If you’re just picking up a guitar for the first time this is a great place to start!
-Our guitar classes are multi-generational.
-Parents and grandparents can even sign up to learn guitar alongside your kids!
-Materials will be available online.
+This is a one week workshop for anyone who is new to the guitar.
+We’ll explore everything from how to hold the guitar all the way up to playing a few simple tunes.
+If you’re new to guitar this is a great place to start!
+This is a multi-generational class, so parents can sign up to learn guitar alongside your kids if you’d like!

 Bring your instrument and your voice for a lively evening of folk music, camaraderie, and fun!
 This class is open to players of all ability levels—from absolute beginners to seasoned pickers.
 We’ll focus on playing familiar folk tunes and singing along while we play.
 Advanced students can add flair with solos or intricate accompaniment, while newer players can simply strum chords or play easy bass lines.
 The most important part?
 Everyone needs to be ready to sing—not solo, but together in a joyful group sound!
 By the end of each session, you’ll leave with new songs in your fingers, a smile on your face, and a little more music in your heart.